hyosung11/Launch-School/Courses/journal.md

 ## 20211023 토요일

 11:37 Looking at some code.
 I feel tired lately with low energy.
 It's the middle of autumn.

+## 20211024 일요일

+19:04 It's the end of the weekend and I have done very little studying.
+I need to study for the written assessment.